-We are responsible for managing an estimated 50,000 trees, 60 hectares of thicket (groups of trees) and 100 hectares of woodland.
+We are responsible for managing an estimated 80,000 trees ad 100 hectares of woodland.

 This important resource makes a positive contribution to the borough’s natural environment, providing a habitat for wildlife and shaping our landscape.